Charge your cups

 Tea cup treasure hunt

-Print and cut out a batch of these tea cups and hide them around your tea party venue.
-Give your guests a window of time to find as many as possible, with a prize for the person who finds the most.
+Print and cut out a batch of these tea cups and hide them around your tea party venue and see who can find as many as possible

 Sugar cube tower